The Collaborative Market Data Network -

 Definition: A Certificate of Deposit is a short term negotiable debt instrument that promises to pay the bearer or registered owner an amount or a number of amounts in the future.

-CDs can only be issued by institutions that have a license to take deposits.
-All issuers of CDs therefore are Banks.
-Traditionally, the instrument is coupon bearing and matures at par (100%).
-However, some Certificates of Deposit programmes also allow the issuance of zero coupon and floating rate instruments.
-Typically the instrument is short term, up to one year, but can be longer, for example in some European domestic markets can easily be up to 2 or 3 years.
+Historically CDs are issued by bank type borrowers, who have a license to take deposits, however these type of borrowers also issue Commercial Paper, Notes and MTNs, that can have the same characteristic as Certificate of Deposit.
+Traditionally the instrument is coupon bearing, not issued at discount and maturing at par (100%).
+However, some Certificate of Deposit programmes also allow the issuance of zero coupon issued at discount and floating rate instruments.
+Typically the instrument is short term, up to one year, but can be longer, for example in some domestic markets can easily be up to 30 years.

 As permitted by applicable securities laws, this instrument entitling the owner to one or more future cash flows, can be bought and sold to anyone.
 This negotiability distinguishes the instrument from a bilateral loan, where in theory you cannot sell the future cash-flows without the permission of payer.

-For information on issues in Certificate of Deposit market, please use the Instrument search tool.
+For information on issues in the Certifcate of Deposit market, please use the Instrument search tool.

-For information on the current size of the Certificate of Deposit market, please use the data sheet tool.
+For information on the current size of the Certifcate of Deposit market, please use the data sheet tool.

-For information on the composition of the Certificate of Deposit market, please use the issuer search tool.
+For information on the composition of the Certifcate of Deposit market, please use the issuer search tool.

-For information on active dealers in the Certificate of Deposit market, please use the dealer search tool.
+For information on active dealers in the Certifcate of Deposit market, please use the dealer search tool.

-For information on active investors in the Certificate of Deposit market, please use the fund search tool.
+For information on active investors in the Certifcate of Deposit market, please use the fund search tool.